 Smaller containers can also be kept high on a table for people who want to stand and garden or are in wheelchairs.
 Horticulturist Kate Garland said one thing to keep in mind, however, is that containers — especially shallow ones, such as window boxes or bags of soil — dry quickly and need daily watering.

 Sensory gardens: Sensory gardens are a great option for children or for the blind but are a “delight of all,” Gibson said.
-In sensory gardens, plants are placed close to pathways and often have contrasting colors, texture and smell.
+In sensory gardens, plants are placed close to pathways and often have contrasting colors, textures and smells.
 Gardeners also may include sculptures or other hardscape materials to help visually impaired people orient themselves in the space, Gibson said.

 Want to create an alternative garden?
 Here are a few tips and tricks: